 The points-based system

-The Government has introduced a merit-based points system for assessing non-European Economic Area (EEA) nationals wishing to work in the UK.
+The Government has introduced a merit-based points system for assessing non-EEA nationals wishing to work in the UK.
 The system consists of five tiers, each requiring different points.
 Points will be awarded to reflect the migrant's ability, experience, age and when appropriate the level of need within the sector the migrant will be working.

 The five points-based system tiers consist of:

-Skilled individuals with proven English language ability who have a job offer, to fill gaps in the UK labour force, for example nurses, teachers and engineers.
+Skilled individuals with a proven English language ability who have a job offe, to fill gaps in the UK labour force (for example, nurses, teachers and engineers);

 Tier 3 (currently suspended)